njgeorge000158/Oil-Energy-Sector-Analysis-During-the-COVID-19-Pandemic/README.md

 ### 2.1: Levels Analysis

-The levels analysis tests whether COVID data levels (or their cumulative and rolling-average transforms) co-move with and causally precede economic indicator levels.
+The levels analysis tests whether COVID data levels (or their cumulative and rolling-average transforms) synchronize with and causally precede economic indicator levels.
 Both series are non-stationary in levels and require stationarity correction, meaning the causal signal detected here reflects the joint trending behavior of the series within each phase — a more relaxed standard than the percentage-change analysis but well-suited for identifying long-run relationships and cointegration.

 ---